Nationals vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Cody Bellinger has five doubles, a triple, seven home runs, 10 walks and 18 RBI (27 total hits).
-He's also swiped four bases.
+- Cody Bellinger has 28 hits with five doubles, a triple, seven home runs, 11 walks and 18 RBI.
+He's also stolen five bases.

-- Bellinger takes a four-game streak with at least one hit into this matchup.
-During his last five outings he is batting .278 with a double, a triple, two home runs, two walks and four RBI.
+- Bellinger has picked up a hit in five games in a row.
+In his last five games he is batting .316 with a double, a triple, two home runs, two walks and four RBI.

 Bellinger Recent Games